-The Department received \$22,705.00 from the Governor's Traffic Safety Bureau to fund our traffic enforcement program.
+The Department received \$10,300 from the Governor's Traffic Safety Bureau to fund our traffic enforcement program.
 The objective of the program was to increase compliance with OWI, seat belt, and other traffic laws in order to reduce the frequency and severity of personal injury accidents in Ottumwa.
-The grant funds were used to purchase one moving radar gun, two in-car audio/video recorders and to pay overtime costs for enforcement activities.
+The grant funds were used to pay overtime costs for enforcement activities.